Xavier Goaoc

 Université de Lorraine, Nancy

 Welcome to my professional web page.
-Here you'll find information on my research and my teaching activities.
+Below you'll find information on my past and current research and teaching activities.

 Picture by Otfried Cheong